-Not really once we accept the idea that happiness is a state of mind, the joy of feeling in tune with our existence.
+- Not really once we accept the idea that happiness is a state of mind - the joy of feeling the meaning of our existence.

-Some time ago, I browsed in a book store.
-The table of non-fiction bestsellers was full of books on how to cope: how to cope with your marriage; how to cope with your divorce; how to cope with your children; how to cope with your parents; how to cope with youth; how to cope with age; how to cope with work; there was even a book on how to cope with leisure.
+The other day I browsed in a book store at a table of nonfiction bestsellers.
+The table was full of books on how to cope: how to cope with your marriage; how to cope with your divorce; how to cope with your children; how to cope with your parents; how to cope with youth; how to cope with age; how to cope with work; there was even a book on how to cope with leisure.
+As I looked at this vast array of copology, I wondered at the extent of discouragement in our society.
+Was life so emotionally craining?
+Obviously not.